 The Teaching Matters blog was borne from a strong feeling that, as a University, we have historically not being doing enough to show publicly and overtly how important teaching is to us.
 Established in January 2016, the blog has steadily built up a community of interest, support and practice around teaching and learning at the University.

-- Spotlight on… series: This series focuses on documenting outcomes from long-term projects or initiatives, which are unfolding across the University, for example Spotlight on Joint Degrees, Spotlight on ELIR, and Spotlight on Learn Foundation.
+This series focuses on documenting outcomes from long-term projects or initiatives, which are unfolding across the University.
 Posts related to these series are published ad hoc throughout the year.
 Current Spotlight on series include:

 Teaching Matters is focusing on growing a student author base, and are keen to feature posts co/authored by students.
 There is blog writing and video support/training available for students interested in blogging for Teaching Matters.

-If you are interested in contributing, or have suggestions for possible mini-series or future themed topics, please do get in touch at email@example.com.
+If you are interested in contributing, or have suggestions for possible hot topic series or future learning and teaching themed topics, please do get in touch at firstname.lastname@example.org.

 Many thanks and happy reading!